 Section 4.1 Standing Committees.
 The Board shall have the following standing committees:

 Finance Committee.
-This Committee shall be chaired by the Board Treasurer and shall be responsible for oversight of the compilation of the annual budget for Board approval, the selection of accounting professionals to conduct the annual audit, and review of the audit report.
+This Committee shall be responsible for oversight of the compilation of the annual budget for Board approval, the selection of accounting professionals to conduct the annual audit, and review of the audit report.
 The Committee shall regularly review the financial reports of the School to determine the relationship of budgeted items to actual expenditures and revenues and report the results of such review at each regular meeting of the Board.
+The Board Treasurer shall serve as a member of the Finance Committee.

 Student Success Committee.
 This Committee will monitor curriculum content, student achievement, staff development, and alignment with the academic standards in the School’s charter agreement.